Finite model theory for pseudovarieties and universal algebra: preservation, definability and complexity: Toolkit: Ehrenfeucht Fra ss e games in finite algebras

 Define the \emph{height} of a term as follows: variables are of height $0$.
 If $f$ is a fundamental operation of arity $n$ and the maximum height amongst some set of terms $t_1,\dots,t_n$ is $k$, then $f(t_1,\dots,t_n)$ is of height $k+1$.
 We interpret this as defining the height of nullaries to be $1$.

 The following lemma is an algebraic variant of Lemma 3.13 of Libkin \cite{lib}. \begin{lem} Let $k,m,n$ be natural numbers. \begin{enumerate} \item Every atomic subformula of a rank $k$ formula in $m$ free variables $x_0,\dots,x_{m-1}$ involves at most $m+k$ variables. \item Up to logical equivalence there are only finitely many distinct rank $k$ formul{\ae} in the $m$ free variables $x_0,\dots,x_{m-1}$ whose terms are of height at most $n$. \end{enumerate} \end{lem} \begin{proof} Both statements are proved by induction over $k$ (the number $m$ varies: for each $k$ we ask the statement be true of any $m$).
 We omit full details of the proof as it is essentially identical to as in \cite[Lemma~3.13]{lib}, with the one difference occurring in the second item, in consideration of the base case of a rank $0$ formula.
-However the difference is minor: the bound on height of terms continues to ensure that there are only finitely many atomic formul{\ae} in $m$ free variables, and every rank $0$ formula is a Boolean combination of these, and hence the base statement is true. \end{proof} \begin{defn} Let ${\bf A}$ be a finite algebra and $a\in A$.
-Define the \emph{rank $k$ type} of the element $a$, denoted $\tp_k({\bf A},a)$, to be the set of all FO-formul{\ae} $\varphi(x)$ of rank $k$ for which ${\bf A}\models \varphi(a)$. \end{defn} The set $\tp_k({\bf A},a)$ is always infinite because there is no bound on height of any terms that appear within.
-The following lemma contains the primary use of uniform local finiteness. \begin{lem} Let ${\bf A}$ be a finite algebra and $a\in A$.
-Then the rank $k$ type $\tp_k({\bf A},a)$ of $a$ is logically equivalent to a finite subset of $\tp_k({\bf A},a)$. \end{lem} \begin{proof} We use the notation and statement of Birkhoff's Finite Basis Theorem~\ref{BFBT}, specifically the sets $T_{\rm BFB}(\mathsf{HSP}_{\rm fin}({\bf A}),k+1)$ and $\Sigma_{\rm BFB}(\mathsf{HSP}_{\rm fin}({\bf A}),k+1)$, noting that we are using $k+1$ rather than $k$ as in the statement.
-Each equation
+However the difference is minor: the bound on height of terms continues to ensure that there are only finitely many atomic formul{\ae} in $m$ free variables, and every rank $0$ formula is a Boolean combination of these, and hence the base statement is true. \end{proof}